CenPC434/java-tools/README.md

+# This project is no longer maintained

+If you are looking for a validation engine to validate EN 16931 documents, you may have a look at BDVE (https://github.com/phax/ph-bdve/)

 # java-tools
 This GitHub project contains Java libraries to support CEN TC/434 / EN 16931.
 This is the standard for the European data model for electronic invoices.